AbrSergey/Easy-Posting/readme.md

 code and communities, and gain knowledge about all the different tools people use when programming together over the web (i am really fresh here, no experience at all).

 Therefore i want to seek people that find some excitement in this project, and want to join me on developing it even more.
-I would love to collaborate with people that i can learn from, and maybe create a little group where the main goal is to program this project together.
+I would love to collaborate with people that i can learn from, and maybe create a little group where the main goal is to develop our skills while having fun and experimenting with new things.
+If enough people are interested, then maybe i can create a Slack/Discord group

 If you have any questions, or want to join in on this little open-source project, then send me an 📧 at mathiaswpicker@gmail.com